The world's first 3D-printed hotel will open in Texas this 2024

 El Cosmico is the name of the first hotel in the world that uses 3D printing technology in its construction.
 The property is expected to open in 2024 in Texas.

 The name El Cosmico may already ring a bell for some glamping regulars, as it used to be a campground hotel in Marfa, Texas.
-However, under the collaboration between hospitality expert Liz Lambert, pioneering technology company ICON, and architecture firm Bjarke Ingels Group (BIG), the glamping site is getting a relocation and a renovation into a larger, more technologically advanced hotel.
+However, under the collaboration between hospitality expert Liz Lambert, pioneering technology company ICON, and architecture firm Bjarke Ingels Group (BIG), who also worked on Audemars Piguet’s luxury hotel in Le Brassus.
+The glamping site is slated to not only be relocated, but also be renovated into a larger, more technologically advanced hotel.

 The former 21-acre venue will be relocated onto a 62-acre land, with new hospitality services provided such as an infinity pool, an open-air spa, and a communal space.
 Since Liz Lambert has high hopes that the property will become more than just a hotel, the innovative 3D printing technology really adds some awe-inspiring elements to the whole project, whether it’s the dome, vault, or parabolic forms of the architecture.